New Zealand: History

+Early settlements

-The first people to reach New Zealand were Polynesians in ocean going waka, who are believed to have arrived in several waves between about 1280 and 1350.
+The first people to reach New Zealand were Polynesians in oceangoing waka, who are believed to have arrived in several waves between about 1280 and 1350.
 According to most Māori oral traditions, the islands were first discovered by the semi-legendary explorer Kupe while in pursuit of a giant octopus.
 These traditions hold that Kupe was followed by a great fleet of settlers, who set out from Hawaiki in eastern Polynesia around 1350.
 The existence of a single great fleet that settled New Zealand has since been superseded by the belief that the majority of settlement was a planned and deliberate event that occurred over several decades.

 The exact date of this settlement is unclear, with recent sources favouring settlement in the 14th century.
-While mitochondrial DNA variability within Māori populations suggest that New Zealand was first settled between 1250 and 1300, no human remains, artefacts or structures can be reliably dated to earlier than the Kaharoa eruption of Mount Tarawera around 1314.
+While mitochondrial DNA variability within Māori populations suggests that New Zealand was first settled between 1250 and 1300, no human remains, artefacts or structures can be reliably dated to earlier than the Kaharoa eruption of Mount Tarawera around 1314.
 This scenario is also consistent with a debated third line of oral evidence, traditional genealogies (whakapapa) that point to around 1350 as a probable arrival date for several of the migratory waka (canoes) from which many Māori trace their descent.
 Some Māori later migrated to the Chatham Islands, where they developed their distinct Moriori culture; a later 1835 invasion by Māori iwi resulted in the massacre and virtual extinction of the Moriori.

 In a hostile 1642 encounter between Ngāti Tūmatakōkiri and Abel Tasman's crew, four of Tasman's crew members were killed and at least one Māori was hit by canister shot.
 Europeans did not revisit New Zealand until 1769, when British explorer James Cook mapped almost the entire coastline.
 Following Cook, New Zealand was visited by numerous European and North American whaling, sealing, and trading ships.
 They traded European food, metal tools, weapons, and other goods for timber, Māori food, artefacts, and water.

+19th century

 The introduction of the potato and the musket transformed Māori agriculture and warfare.
 Potatoes provided a reliable food surplus, which enabled longer and more sustained military campaigns.
 The resulting intertribal Musket Wars encompassed over 600 battles between 1801 and 1840, killing 30,000–40,000 Māori.
 From the early 19th century, Christian missionaries began to settle New Zealand, eventually converting most of the Māori population.
 The Māori population declined to around 40% of its pre-contact level during the 19th century; introduced diseases were the major factor.